v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 ms.author: aahi
 ---

-# Quickstart for Text Analytics API with Python
+# Quickstart for Text Analytics SDK with Python

 This walkthrough shows you how to analyze four different aspects of text documents using the Text Analytics SDK for Python.